l7mp/dcontroller/doc/concepts-pipeline.md

       - "@in": ["$.Gateway.metadata.name", "@map": ["$$.name", "$.UDPRoute.spec.parentRefs"]]
 ```

-## The Aggregation Pipeline: `@aggregate`
+## Pipeline Operations

 This is where the main data transformation happens.
-The `@aggregate` spec is an array of processing stages, executed in order.
+The pipeline is a sequence of processing stages, executed in order.
 Each stage receives the output of the previous one (this is called the "subject") and starts with an empty object that it will gradually populate from the subject.

 ### `@select`: Filtering Objects